 Here is a handy reference chart of what bloggers are generally able to make based on traffic levels.
 Your mileage may vary depending on the category you write for (i.e. categories like personal finance are more lucrative than categories geared towards audiences with no income, like teenagers).
 Most bloggers I’ve discussed this with generally fall in the 4-6 cents per page view zone, monetizing most successfully from a combination of affiliate relationships, selling their own e-courses or other products, and display advertising.

 It is conceivable to generate $18k-$150k per year through blogging as a side gig.
 And if you are working full-time on your blog as many of the larger success stories above are, you can earn more than $250k+ per year.

 Will everyone hit those numbers?
 Probably not.
 But there’s a wide spectrum of commitment level to income generated, and likely there’s a spot that would fit your life comfortably.
 If you’re having fun along the way, you can slowly adjust your blogging time to fit your lifestyle.

 It’s amazing how simple and cheap it is to build your own little corner on the internet.
 I remember the absolutely shitty geocities pages back in the late 90’s.
 All it takes to build a professional, inviting website of your own is a hosting company, a domain name, and a wordpress template.

 I recommend getting started with a Bluehost account for $2.95 a month.
 They are one of the largest hosting options within the blogging space, which means the ecosystem for tutorials and support further down the road is one of the most robust.
-This promo will give you special pricing Money Habit Reader Pricing of $2.95/month, lower than what you can get visiting the main page.
+For Money Habit readers, this promo will give you the special $2.95 pricing which is cheaper than what you will find on their normal website.
 Bluehost will also register your domain name for you for free, a $10+ value.